Charles Blackwell (music arranger): Early life and career

-He has a huge roster of artistes that he has recorded with, including Shirley Bassey, Lena Horne, Buddy Greco, Billy Fury, Adam Faith, Marlene Dietrich, Paul Anka, Françoise Hardy, Brigitte Bardot, Lulu, Vera Lynn, Slim Whitman, Bobby Goldsboro, Dionne Warwick, Gene Pitney, Brook Benton, Del Shannon and Jackie DeShannon.
+Blackwell had a huge roster of artistes that he has recorded with, including Shirley Bassey, Lena Horne, Buddy Greco, Billy Fury, Adam Faith, Marlene Dietrich, Paul Anka, Françoise Hardy, Brigitte Bardot, Lulu, Vera Lynn, Slim Whitman, Bobby Goldsboro, Dionne Warwick, Gene Pitney, Brook Benton, Del Shannon and Jackie DeShannon.
 While in Australia in 1963 he produced "Proud of You", the biggest hit of Sydney vocalist Jay Justin's career.
-Charles arranged the title song for the 1960s TV series Fireball XL5, and wrote several film scores including A Place to Go (1963) and Some Girls Do (1969).
+Blackwell arranged the title song for the 1960s television series, Fireball XL5, and wrote several film scores including A Place to Go (1963) and Some Girls Do (1969).
 He also worked with Burt Bacharach on two Peter Sellers' films, What's New Pussycat?
 (1965) and After the Fox (1966).
 He wrote the music and lyrics for the 1962 UK chart-topper "Come Outside" recorded by Mike Sarne and Wendy Richards.
 The million selling "Tchin Tchin" by Richard Anthony was also composed by him.
-Also in 1962 he was musical director for a Jimmy Savile song "Ahab the Arab" which, today (2022), would be regarded as too offensive to broadcast.
-It was released on the Decca record label.
+Also in 1962 he was musical director for a Jimmy Savile song "Ahab the Arab".
+It was released by Decca records on their label.

-In 1974, he arranged and conducted the Luxembourgian entry ("Bye Bye I Love You") at the Eurovision Song Contest in Brighton.
+In 1974, he arranged and conducted the Luxembourg entry ("Bye Bye I Love You") at the Eurovision Song Contest in Brighton.
 In the 1990s, he co-wrote a number of hits in Europe for David Hasselhoff.
 In 2005, he was the arranger and musical director of the African dance stage show Sun Dance.
-More recently he was commissioned by the European Parliament to orchestrate and conduct the Anthem of Europe ("Ode to Joy" by Beethoven) with a 70-man orchestra, for a new recording that is played at every parliamentary sitting.
+He was later commissioned by the European Parliament to orchestrate and conduct the Anthem of Europe ("Ode to Joy" by Beethoven) with a 70-man orchestra, for a new recording that is played at every parliamentary sitting.

+Charles Blackwell died on 14 August 2024 at the age of 84.